-Recycling of MiH: To evaluate the recyclability and remodeling of the MiH, they were placed in glass bottles and heated in a water bath at 85°C until the solid hydrogels transformed into a uniform solution.
-And then, the redissolved samples were poured into a mold to reshape and placed at -20°C for 12 h, followed by thawing at 25°C for 6 h to regain the hydrogels.
+until the solid hydrogels transformed into a uniform solution.
+And then, the redissolved samples were poured into a mold to reshape and placed at -20 °C for 12 h, followed by thawing at 25 °C for 6 h to regain the hydrogels.

-Material Characterizations: The tensile tests of hydrogels were performed on the ESM301/Mark-10 system (Mark-10 Corporation, New York, NY, USA) and the stretching rate is 50 mm·min-1.
+Material Characterizations: The tensile tests of hydrogels were performed on the ESM301/Mark-10 system (Mark-10 Corporation, New York, NY, USA) and the stretching rate was 50 mm·min-1.
 The samples for the tensile test had a size of $20 \times 10 \times 2 \text{ mm}^3$.
 The oscillatory rheology and viscosity of hydrogels were performed by the MCR92 rheometer (Anton Paar, Shanghai, China).
-Fourier transform infrared spectroscopy (FTIR) was obtained using a VERTEX80v spectrometer (Bruker, Karlsruhe, Germany).
-X-ray diffraction (XRD) was performed using PANalytical X'Pert3 Power with 2θ ranging from 10° to 60°, where Cu K α radiation (λ =1.5406 Å) was operated at 40 kV and 40 mA.
+FTIR was obtained using a VERTEX80v spectrometer (Bruker, Karlsruhe, Germany).
+XRD was performed using PANalytical X'Pert3 Power with 2θ ranging from 10° to 60°, where Cu K α radiation ($\lambda =$ 1.5406 Å) was operated at 40 kV and 40 mA.
 Raman spectroscopy was performed by LABRAM HR EVOLUTION spectrometer (HORIBA JY, France).
 The temperature of MiH adhered to the skin surface of the forearm was measured by an Infrared thermal imager (FLIR ONE, America).
+The experiments involving human subjects have been performed with the full, informed consent of the volunteers, who are also authors of the manuscript.

-Adhesion of hydrogels: To measure interfacial toughness, the hydrogel samples with widths of 2 cm were adhered to the substrates and tested by the standard 180-degree peel test (ASTM F2256).
+Adhesion of Hydrogels: To measure interfacial toughness, the hydrogel samples with widths of 2 cm were adhered to the substrates and tested by the standard 180-degree peel test (ASTM F2256).
 As the peeling process reached a steady state, the measured force entered a plateau.
 The interface toughness was determined by dividing two times the plateau force.
-To measure shear strength, adhered samples with an area of 2×2 cm2 were tested by the standard lap-shear test (ASTMF2255).
+To measure shear strength, adhered samples with an area of $2 \times 2 \text{ cm}^2$ were tested by the standard lap-shear test (ASTMF2255).
 The shear strength was determined by dividing the maximum force by the adhesion area.
-To measure tensile strength, adhered samples with an area of 2×2 cm2 were tested by the standard tensile test (ASTMF2258).
+To measure tensile strength, adhered samples with an area of $2 \times 2 \text{ cm}^2$ were tested by the standard tensile test (ASTMF2258).
 The tensile strength was determined by dividing the maximum force by the adhesion area.
+To measure tensile strength adhered samples with an area of $2 \times 2 \text{ cm}^2$ were tested by the standard tensile test (ASTMF2258).
+The tensile strength was determined by dividing the maximum force by the adhesion area.
 Plastic fixtures by 3D printed were applied using cyanoacrylate glues to provide grips for tests.
-All samples with size of $2 \times 2 - \times 1$ cm3 were performed by the mechanical testing machine (ESM301/Mark-10 system) with a constant tensile speed of 50 mm·min-1.
+All samples with a size of $2 \times 2 \times 1 \text{ cm}^3$ were performed by the mechanical testing machine (ESM301/Mark-10 system) with a constant tensile speed of 50 mm·min-1.

-Electrical Measurements: The electrochemical impedance spectroscopy (EIS) tests of the hydrogels were tested by an electrochemical workstation (CHI 650E, Chenhua, Shanghai, China).
+Electrical Measurements: The EIS tests of the hydrogels were tested by an electrochemical workstation (CHI 650E, Chenhua, Shanghai, China).
 The EIS was performed at an open circuit at a range of 1 MHz to 0.1 Hz.
 The real-time current/resistance change of hydrogel under different deformations was measured by a Keithley 6517 electrometer, and the data was collected and recorded by an oscilloscope (LeCroy HDO6104).

-Electrophysiological monitoring: The EMG signals were acquired by adhesive hydrogel electrodes and commercial electrodes (Ag/AgCl) which were connected to a Lead wire type two-lead EMG module (ED0136/EDK0056) and recorded by an oscilloscope (LeCroy HDO6104).
+EP Monitoring: The EMG signals were acquired by adhesive hydrogel electrodes and commercial electrodes (Ag/AgCl) which were connected to a Lead wire type two-lead EMG module (ED0136/EDK0056) and recorded by an oscilloscope (LeCroy HDO6104).
 The ECG signals were monitored using the ECG acquisition module (ADS1293) and recorded by PROCESS software.
 The EEG signals were tested by a 64-lead wireless EEG acquisition system (Neuracle, NeuSen W) with MiH and commercial conductive gel (COMPUMEDICS NeuroMedical Supplies).
-The EEG signal processing was performed on the collected data using MATLAB for fundamental signal analysis (Independent Component Analysis / Superposition Average / Fast-Fourier Transform / Filter).
+The EEG signal processing was performed on the collected data using MATLAB for fundamental signal analysis (independent component analysis/superposition average/fast-Fourier transform/filter).